Bangladeshi taka is the official currency of Bangladesh. Its currency symbol is ৳, BDT.

 PROS AND CONS OF HIRING IN BANGLADESH

-As a business owner, you may be wondering if Bangladesh is the right place to expand to.
-The country has a rapidly growing economy, offers a high strategic location and provides a large, younger but skilled workforce.
+Bangladesh has a rapidly growing economy, offers a strategic location and provides a younger but skilled workforce.
 Bangladesh is known to be a great location for outsourcing talent.
-The workforce is large and relatively inexpensive making it easy to find employees.
-The The country also has a relatively low cost of living, which can help keep operating costs down.
+The workforce is large and relatively inexpensive, making it easy to find employees.
+The cost of living is low, which can help keep operating costs down.

 WHY BANGLADESH IS GOOD FOR REMOTE WORKERS

-Remote working in Bangladesh is a new concept, but the demand for remote work had grown with a recent tech boom in country.
-The government has launched some digital transformation initiatives like the 'Digital Strategy 2022-25’ from the United Nations Development Programme, which will be focused on not only boosting its digital transformation, but build strong networks.
+Remote working in Bangladesh is a new concept, but the demand for remote work has grown with a recent tech boom in the country.
+The government has launched some digital transformation initiatives, like the 'Digital Strategy 2022-25’ from the United Nations Development Programme, which will be focused on not only boosting its digital transformation but on building strong networks.

 WORKING TIME AND OVERTIME IN BANGLADESH